-Often times when we hear the word “wedding” we immediately think about the reception… the supper, the party, the decor, the cake, etc. Obviously we LOVE those parts of every wedding, but the ceremony is one of the most important aspects of that day.
+Oftentimes when we hear the word “wedding” we immediately think about the reception… the supper, the party, the decor, the cake, etc. Obviously, we LOVE those parts of every wedding, but the ceremony is one of the most important aspects of that day.

 Think about it… why are you having this day to begin with?

 Why did you invite your guests?
-Why are you funnelling thousands of dollars into this day?
+Why are you funneling thousands of dollars into this day?
 Why are you spending months and months perfecting details, choosing THE dress and having your own personal Pinterest party night after night when you know you should be sleeping (no shame, but you know we’re right)?

 Well…BECAUSE YOU’RE GETTING MARRIED!

-And here’s the thing, without the ceremony it’s not a wedding - it’s just an amazing party!
+And here’s the thing, without the ceremony, it’s not a wedding – it’s just an amazing party!

-Yes, you can have a symbolic ceremony then later go and sign your marriage documents or vice-versa, but unless there are extenuating circumstances, this isn’t what most couples would purposely choose for their wedding day.
+Yes, you can have a symbolic ceremony and then later go and sign your marriage documents or vice-versa, but unless there are extenuating circumstances, this isn’t what most couples would purposely choose for their wedding day.

 In our experience and in no particular order, the 3 best sources are: